Diptera-ai/LarvaeDispenser/README.md

    <br>
    <img src="docs/images/photos/gui/4_sensitivity_th_moved.png?raw=true" height="500" align="center" alt="">
+   <small>Setting a new sensitivity threshold to remove events probably caused by debris</small>
    <br>
    <br>

-   6. Make sure the water level in the bottle does not go below the lower markings, as this will make the count inaccurate and may cause errors.\
+   5. Make sure the water level in the bottle does not go below the lower markings, as this will make the count inaccurate and may cause errors.\
    If water level reaches the lower marking, add water to the bottle.
    > Do not open the bottle when the system is pressurised.
 See [here](#open-bottle).

 <br/>

-4. **Finish**\
+### 4. **Finish**
    It is important to wash the system thoroughly after use.
    1. Open the bottle (remember to depressurise first, see [here](#open-bottle)).
    2. Remove remaining larvae in the bottle, and clean the bottle thoroughly.
    3. Fill the bottle with clean water (or use the second clean water bottle with the blue connectors cap) and close it tightly.